Moving to a new house can be a stressful ordeal – but it doesn’t have to be with the right tricks up your sleeve.

 My biggest pet peeve is to spend hours assembling furniture only to find several screws or bolts missing.
 It’s also quite easy to lose track of which furniture these tiny parts belong to once you’ve dismantled your 16th piece.

-Keep them organised in a ziplock bag and label where it came from.
+Keep them organised in a ziplock bag and label where they came from.
 Alternatively, you can choose to tape the ziplock bags to the furniture where the screws and bolts came from.

 7. Keep all your liquids separate

-The thing about liquids is that they have the tendency to spill and soak everything in its vicinity during a move.
+The thing about liquids is that they have the tendency to spill and soak everything in their vicinity during a move.